sugaryourcoffee/monitoring/docs/ganglia.md

       include "ganglia::infrastructure"
     }

 Now we run puppet on each server.
-It is asumed that each of the servers has installed and configured Puppet client.
+It is assumed that each of the servers has installed and configured Puppet client.
 How to do that can be looked up in [Install Puppet](https://github.com/sugaryourcoffee/monitoring/blob/master/docs/monitoring.md#install-puppet) and in [Configure Puppet Client](https://github.com/sugaryourcoffee/monitoring/blob/master/docs/monitoring.md#prepare-the-client)